Press & News

 Thus far, the blog has received nearly 24 million visits and includes posts from more than 180 different guest contributors, including employers, young adults, training providers and thought leaders in the workforce development space.

-We are always looking for new content and would be excited to feature your voice.
-Please reach out to Patrick Smith at firstname.lastname@example.org to become a contributor
+We are always looking for new content and would be excited to feature your voice about one or more of the core themes mentioned.
+Please reach out to Patrick Smith at email@example.com to submit a piece and become a contributor.

 Workforce Update: A Balancing Act For America's Working Women